 -Exploring Blackstone Gateway Park and admiring all the varieties of plants and animals that call it their home!

-my boyfriend and I went as Curious George and The Man in the Yellow Hat!
+my friend and I went as Curious George and The Man in the Yellow Hat!